 It Will Never Catch On: Take a recycled feud from years ago from the cartoon-esque New Generation era, with an opponent who can't walk due to a foot injury, and attempt to follow up a five-star match featuring Shawn Michaels.
 This was Foley's first reaction to his Hell in a Cell match with The Undertaker.

-Kung-Foley: In matches, Mick Foley has a very unique way of grunting while punching.
+Kung-Foley: No pun intended.
+In matches, Mick Foley has a very unique way of grunting while punching.

 Got it again in his feud with Edge.
 Edge had been beating down Foley before hand.
 Foley's reaction?
 Thanking Edge for reawakening the Hardcore Legend he was and challenging him to an epic Hardcore match.

 Lighter and Softer: The Mankind character started as a deranged, Thomas Harris-style psychopath, but at the height of Foley's popularity Mankind had evolved into a goofy, Cloudcuckoolander-style face.
 Cactus Jack eventually became the Darker and Edgier of the two personas, which is the reverse of how it was intended.

 And then of course there's Dude Love, who is intentionally silly.

 Made of Iron: Part of his character is to take ungodly amounts of punishment and keep going, including a great many things that would normally take other wrestlers out of business for some time.
 He's also a Real Life example as well; he's suffered a great many legit injuries in a match and continued without quitting.
 Just look at his Hell In A Cell Match with the Undertaker.

 The back of the dust jacket for Have A Nice Day! points out every legitimate injury Foley had sustained up to the point of publication.
 It's quite... nauseating.

 One of Foley's standard moves, the Hipbuster, was named for the damage it did to him.